 - varying what you study on a single day, so you can maintain your interest

-- allocating more time for the subjects you found more difficult and the exams that are worth more of your overall mark
+- allocating more time for the subjects you found more difficult and the assessments that are worth more of your overall mark

 - allowing time for relaxation and exercise.

-Find out about the exam format and what it will cover
+Find out about the assessment format and what it will cover

 - Ask your lecturer.
 Many will talk about the exam in the final lectures or tutorials, so make sure you keep going to classes.